pdotnext/linux/serversecurity/scanning_auditing.md

 ### Why we need ClamAV?
-We need it because ClamAV is more efficient when scanning </br> large filesets ClamAV can also use malware signature from LMD.
+We need it because ClamAV is more efficient when scanning </br> large filesets ClamAV can also use malware signature from LMD.</br> In fact, `scan_clamscan=1` is turned on in LMD. </br> LMD is more effective in detecting web based malware.</br>
+but clamAV excels at binary threats.

 ### Installing ClamAV